Golden Gate Canyon State Park

 Campers can delight in walk-in-only backcountry campsites that are away from it all, or you can roast marshmallows over the fire ring at one of the park’s 132 campsites.

 Cozy up in your rented yurt or cabin, or even a group guesthouse, to have a truly unique stay in the Colorado wild.
-If you plan on camping, reservations are required.
+If you plan on camping, reservations are required and can be made by calling 1-800-244-5613 or online.

 Meander along forested paths or take on steeper, more technical terrain.
 No matter what your skill, desire, or fitness level, you’ll find the outdoor adventure you seek.